ucanews.com reporter, Hong KongUpdated: January 31, 2018 08:41 AM GMT

 Fears are growing among Christians that China's amended Regulations for Religious Affairs will lead to increasing suppression.

 "The mall is not a place of worship.
 Santa Claus is not exactly a religious icon, and the amended Regulations for Religious Affairs had not come into effect, but officials still went to request the mall to dismantle the decoration.
 I find it very strange," he said.
-He does not believe the Cultural Revolution

 Ying said authorities might allow certain local churches to develop smoothly and serve as role models in demonstrating that the government's religious policies were feasible.